enioka-Haute-Couture/enioka_scan/enioka_scan/src/main/java/com/enioka/scanner/bt/README.md

 * Metadata
   * MAC address: all BT interface vendors have a dedicated MAC prefix, which can be found [here](https://www.adminsub.net/mac-address-finder/).
 But this is often not reliable at all, for the scanner vendors all use the same BT interface providers.
 For example, the RS-6000 from Zebra uses a Texas Instrument interface, which can also be found in some Honeywell devices...
 Also, different generations of the same device may not use the same BT interface.
   * BT services.
 All BT services are also prefixed!
 Prefixes can be found [here](https://www.bluetooth.com/specifications/assigned-numbers/16-bit-uuids-for-members/).
 The issue here is that most of the time the devices only advertise the SPP service.
-But if there are vendor-specific services available, this is quite reliable.
+But if there are vendor-specific services available (as is very often the case in BLE), this is quite reliable.
   * Naming conventions on the BT device name, like a name prefix.
 In that case, the connector must provide a way to parameter the convention.
-As this has impacts on daily usability, this is a last resort.
+As this has impacts on daily usability (need to pre-configure scanners with a compatible name), this is a last resort.
 * Commands
   * All devices have specific commands (and giving a simple API to them is the very goal of this library!).
 So trying to run a command, like "give me your model and version", available on most devices, is often the best way to discriminate between devices.
 That being said:
     * remember to always set a low timeout for detection commands - on a wrong device, the detection commands will likely do not return anything at all, and certainly not the expected end of answer delimitor.